-What are the colors of Mother of Pearl?
+What Are The Colors Of Mother of Pearl?

 When looking to design or place the mother of pearl on a product, there are a few rules that should be remembered:

-- For a higher-end look in mother of pearl, cover in acrylic – One of the great things about mother of pearl products is they are highly durable.
-The mother of pearl has properties that make it highly durable and able to withstand a lot of different things, even heat.
+- For A Higher-end Look In Mother of Pearl, Cover In Acrylic – One of the great things about mother of pearl products is that they are highly durable.
+The mother of pearl has properties that make it highly durable and withstand a lot of different things, even heat.
 We cover a lot of our mother of pearl in acrylic.
-This gives it a very nice high-end look and a very smooth-looking finish.
+This gives it a very lovely high-end look and a very smooth-looking finish.

 What is the difference between a pearl and a mother of pearl?

 A pearl and the mother of pearl are formed by the oyster and on the oyster shell.
 The main difference is that the pearl is formed because some foreign object as a speck of sand, gets into the oyster and this irritation of the sand speck causes the oyster to form a round case around the foreign object we call a natural pearl.
 This pearl will rise to form the shell of the oyster.
 The mother of pearl material is on the inner shell of the oyster itself.

 How can you tell if the mother of pearl material is real?

 Once it has been placed on an object, it can be hard to know f the material is accurate or plastic.
 But the birth mother of pearl is not that easy to copy into plastic due to the iridescent properties of the pearl itself.
 But the easiest way to tell if the mother of pearl is real is to look at the material itself.
 Each piece should not be perfect in that there will be some variations in color and texture.
 A natural mother of pearl will have some variation because the material is natural.

 Are Abalones shells the same as the mother of pearl shells?